John W. Davis Hall

 Davis Residence Hall is located on the BDG (Baker-Davis-Gilliam) Quad.
 With three floors, it is the only residence hall of all double rooms.
-Each floor is split approximately in half by a staircase to create "halls" of approximately 15 students who share a bathroom, resident adviser (RA), peer counselor, and themed decorations for the year.
-Davis hall is co-ed by floor throughout the building.
-Co-ed housing has been very popular at W&L and students have requested more of it, therefore we have expanded co-ed housing to all floors in Davis.
+Each floor is split approximately in half by a staircase to create "halls" of approximately 15 students who share a bathroom (separate for men and women), resident adviser (RA), peer counselor, and themed decorations for the year.
 Davis Hall's modest size is perfect for building a tight-knit community.

 Every room in Davis is a double and contains:

 - Two extra-long twin beds and mattresses